KaspaForge

 1 · Delayed withdrawal

 The hot key starts a withdrawal.
 The destination is locked into the contract, the coins queue for the delay you chose — presets from 6 hours to 14 days, or any window from 1 hour to 90 days.
-No one can take them early.
+The covenant simply has no spend path that releases them early.

 2 · Cancel a theft